Disclosure: This page may contain affiliate links. To learn more, read our full disclosure policy.

 Some things have been changing at my workplace.
 We’re shifting strategies, changing priorities, and the original job I was hired for nine months ago has been omitted.
 Without going into too much detail, it’s a big transition for our team.

 This new transition made me start thinking about my career as a whole and how I let my emotions control my behavior.
 I take things personally and it can cloud my judgement.
 This is a bad thing in the workplace.
-So, one career tip for you, especially if you are a recent graduate.

 Remove your emotions.